What is a tentative ruling?

 What if a party refuses to cooperate in the discovery process?

 It is not uncommon for the parties to have a dispute regarding discovery.
 When this happens, the attorneys are required to make good faith efforts to discuss and resolve their disputes.
 If this does not work, either party may file a motion seeking intervention from the court.
-It is widely believed that almost any discovery dispute can be resolved by reasonable and fair attorneys.
-Accordingly, the filing of a discovery motion typically causes the court to detest some or all of the attorneys involved.
-Many discovery disputes are resolved after a discovery motion is filed, but before the hearing takes place.
-If a discovery motion actually goes all the way to hearing, the court can order one or more parties to pay monetary sanctions.
+Almost all discovery disputes can be resolved by reasonable and fair attorneys.
+Accordingly, the filing of a discovery motion can cause the judge to see one or both sides as unreasonable.
+Many discovery disputes are resolved after a discovery motion is filed but before the hearing takes place.
+If a discovery motion is actually ruled upon, the court can order one or more parties to pay monetary sanctions.

 Should I form a corporation or an LLC?

 For most businesses, the distinction between operating as one or the other is minimal.
 The factors which are most likely to impact such a decision are record keeping requirements, tax consequences, and the need for flexibility in both ownership and profit allocation.
 You should consult with an attorney to make a proper determination in light of your specific circumstances.
 We have formed hundreds of entities for all kinds of business ventures.
 Click here for more information about our business law practice.

 Why should I hire your firm to represent me?

 Collectively, our team has nearly six decades of experience representing businesses and individuals in matters of all kinds.
 We pride ourselves in offering efficient and personalized solutions for our clients that are also cost-effective.
 Should you choose to hire our firm, rest assured that we will do everything possible to achieve your objectives.
 For more reasons why you should consider working with our firm, click here.